A Delicious Guide to Bengali Wedding Menu [2026]

 4. Vegetable Pakoras

-It is a mixed vegetable fritter which is a crispy and flavorful dish.
-It has vegetables like onion, potatoes, gram flour spices and herbs.
-They are also known as pakora or pakura
+It is a mixed vegetable fritter which is a crispy and delicious dish.
+It consists of vegetables such as onion, potato, gram flour spices and herbs.
+They are also referred to as pakora or pakura

 Vegetable Pakoras